We've developed this set of FAQs intended to address the most common questions that may arise from potential participants.

 I am interested but can’t participate at this time.
 Will this program be offered again?

-Chorus America plans to offer this program annually each spring.
+Chorus America plans to offer this program each year.
 If you are interested in participating in the future, please let us know by completing this form.
 We’ll contact you when we’re offering it again.

 I have a question that was not answered here.